Eric43/SIP-order/README.md

 # Free and Open for all to use

 Ultimately the goal of this and other notebooks around the COVID-19 pandemic are meant to be used by all to halp provide predicitive models to determine best practices for public health.
+Following the GPLv3 guidelines